North Kivu: Second Congo War

-On February 25, 1999, RCD-Goma and RPA forces massacred 45 civilians in Lukweti, Masisi Territory.
-Subsequent airstrikes by the FAC in May 1999 targeted Goma neighborhoods, including Mukosasenge in Karisimbi, resulting in civilian casualties.
-Around August 8, 1999, RCD-Goma and RPA killed at least 17 civilians in the village of Otobora in Walikale Territory, many of whom were displaced persons from the neighboring village of Hombo.
-On August 12, 1999, RCD-Goma and RPA killed 44 civilians in the village of Miano in Masisi Territory, predominantly women and children of Tembo ethnicity.
+On 25 February 1999, RCD-Goma and RPA forces massacred 45 civilians in Lukweti, Masisi Territory.
+Subsequent airstrikes by the FAC in May 1999 targeted Goma neighborhoods, including Mukosasenge in Karisimbi, which resulted in civilian casualties.
+Around 8 August 1999, RCD-Goma and RPA killed at least 17 civilians in the village of Otobora in Walikale Territory, many of whom were displaced persons from the neighboring village of Hombo.
+On 12 August 1999, RCD-Goma and RPA killed 44 civilians in the village of Miano in Masisi Territory, predominantly women and children of Tembo ethnicity.
 Victims were targeted based on their ethnic origin.
-Around November 23, 1999, RCD-Goma and RPA killed an unknown number of civilians in the village of Ngenge in Walikale Territory, indiscriminately opening fire on residents.
-On November 24, RCD-Goma and RPA soldiers beat a group of senior figures in the village to death.
+Around 23 November 1999, RCD-Goma and RPA killed an unknown number of civilians in the village of Ngenge in Walikale Territory, and indiscriminately opening fire on residents.
+On 24 November, RCD-Goma and RPA soldiers beat a group of senior figures in the village to death.
 The same soldiers "killed civilians in the neighboring villages of Kangati and Kaliki".
-On February 5, 2000, at least 30 people were killed by RCD-Goma and RPA forces in the village of Kilambo, Masisi Territory.
+On 5 February 2000, at least 30 people were killed by RCD-Goma and RPA forces in the village of Kilambo, Masisi Territory.
 A local NGO identified 27 victims.

 During this period, members of the ALiR (Armée pour la Libération du Rwanda) also attacked civilians in Walikale Territory and Masisi Territory.
 In January 2000, ALiR forces killed approximately 100 civilians in the village of Luke, Walikale Territory, accusing them of collaborating with RCD-Goma and RPA forces.
 Most of the victims were killed with machetes or shot.
-On July 9, 2000, ALiR attacked a displaced persons' camp in Sake, killing 34–42 civilians, mostly women and children of Hunde and Tembo ethnicity.
+On 9 July 2000, ALiR attacked a displaced persons' camp in Sake, killing 34–42 civilians, mostly women and children of Hunde and Tembo ethnicity.

-Mass killings and civilian attacks in Goma and surrounding territories

 UPDF operations and Mayi-Mayi resistance

 Beni's Wall of Hope, December 2014: MONUSCO, FARDC, and the Congolese people united in saying no to war, striving to end the massacres of civilians.

-On August 7, 1998, the Uganda People's Defence Force (UPDF) took control of Beni without opposition.
+On 7 August 1998, the Uganda People's Defence Force (UPDF) took control of Beni without opposition.
 However, this occupation provoked substantial local resistance, with youth in Beni and Lubero joining the Mayi-Mayi groups.
-Strengthened by financial and military support from the Kinshasa government, the Mayi-Mayi launched attacks on UPDF convoys and engaged in violent confrontations with Ugandan forces.
+Supported by financial and military support from the Kinshasa government, the Mayi-Mayi launched attacks on UPDF convoys and engaged in violent confrontations with Ugandan forces.

-These clashes were further compounded by internal rivalries within Mayi-Mayi factions, notably between Chief Lolwako Poko Poko's Vurondo Mayi-Mayi and Chief Mudohu's forces.
-Efforts by the RCD-ML (Rally for Congolese Democracy–Liberation Movement) to incorporate these groups into its armed wing, the Armée Patriotique Congolaise (APC), failed, leading to intensified violence.
-In August 2000, confrontations between Vurondo Mayi-Mayi fighters and APC/UPDF troops in Lubero resulted in dozens of deaths, including civilians.
+These clashes were also compounded by internal rivalries within Mayi-Mayi factions, notably between Chief Lolwako Poko Poko's Vurondo Mayi-Mayi and Chief Mudohu's forces.
+Efforts by the RCD-ML (Rally for Congolese Democracy–Liberation Movement) to incorporate these groups into its armed wing, the Armée Patriotique Congolaise (APC), failed, and led to intensified violence.
+In August 2000, confrontations between Vurondo Mayi-Mayi fighters and APC–UPDF troops in Lubero resulted in dozens of deaths, including civilians.
 Reports indicate that 17 civilians were killed, and seven Mayi-Mayi prisoners were summarily executed.